PeakSat/yamcs-instance/README.md

 Backup scripts, which automate the uploading of the artifacts of the archive to a cloud service as backup, have been implemented.

-There are some helper programms integrated in Yamcs, such as `yamcsadmin`.
+There are some helper programms integrated in YAMCS, such as `yamcsadmin`.
 In order to install them, run:

     mvn clean package

 This step is **required** for the backup scripts to work.
 After execution, these programms will be installed in the directory `yamcs-instance/target/bundle-tmp/bin`.

 The backup scripts are in the `yamcs-instance/backup-scripts` directory.
 After navigating to that folder, simply run `sh backup.sh` to initiate the script.
-In order for the script to work, JMX **must** be enabled (see Running Yamcs section).
+In order for the script to work, JMX **must** be enabled (see Running YAMCS section).

 The backups are instance-wide, meaning *everything* is saved; parameters, commands, alerts, logs, etc. These files are saved both locally, at a specified directory (in the backup.sh script) and online at the Google Drive folder of the account `yamcs.backup.acubesat@gmail.com`.